 There is far more to it than that.
 I would posit that most books sold by bookshops in previous decades have remained unread, and that most have been bought to fulfil a need other than their being read.
 This seemingly wanton waste of our economy offers a big clue about the book’s real purpose.
 Our personal libraries consist of what we have invested ourselves in, and serve as reflection of who we are and, more importantly, who we wish to be.
 Books, above all else, are aspirational objects, and are far more than the custodians of what otherwise can be translated into binary code.
 The books that we cherish and line our houses with will mirror, or have once mirrored, the aspirations of each of us; the ones that we cull will tend to be those in which we see no self-reflection.
 So many times I hear still that so many people prefer to read a physical book because they can see not just the book itself, but who they are whilst they read it.
 And for sure, one thing designers can’t reproduce in the Kindle is this aspirational sensation that the tactile book offers.

 The book’s commercial fall from grace in recent times then, I suggest, has less to do with any supposed technical advantage of its digital rival, and more to do with the rise of other much simpler outlets that vie for our aspirational need and attention.
 The book, of itself, appears to me to be a wonderful and secure piece of technology, finely tuned since Gutenberg’s day.
-It relies on a power source that is derived from ourselves and not from a power supply, and this is the essential difference between the digital and the analogue world: the analogue world breaks down, it falters, it resembles human breath and cadence, but it is at all times responsive in its failures: it breathes.
+It relies on a power source that is derived from ourselves and not from a battery, and this is the essential difference between the digital and the analogue world: the analogue world breaks down, it falters, it resembles human breath and cadence, but it is at all times responsive in its failures: it breathes.
 And this is why we respond to the tactile, often clumsy bound book in an emotional way, often in the same way that hifi cognoscente respond to the nostalgic echoes and forgiving resonance of vinyl above the CD or download.
 Neither do books succumb so readily to a commercial theme park where a consumer is tied in to one commercial brand – you buy a Kindle you buy from Amazon, simple.
 Nor is the book subject to censorship and interference through the back door: it was vaguely humourous that in 2009 Amazon was able to, and did, delete from customers’ gadgets previously sold copies of Nineteen Eighty-four, after rights issues dispute embroiled the edition sold.
 Big Bruv rules OK.

 Perhaps it is now that our aspirational yardsticks – that is how we visualize who we wish to be – are to be found elsewhere, even online with our diarrhoeal jottings on Facebook, Twitter or their ilk, carefully self-monitored environments of polished gemstone, honed to reflect the image we hold of ourselves (and only then, I contend, to serve how we wish others to perceive us).
 It is this migration of aspiration that is the real threat to the book; the book’s apparent frailty as a piece of technology is almost irrelevant.
 And this threat applies also to all vessels that the book sails in – be they public libraries or bookshops.
 And it highlights also perhaps our lack of desire to act as aspirational beings today (but that is another topic).